Jeff & Cynthia's Adventures

 Our 2025 Catamaran Charter In The Virgin Islands

-For this wonderful vacation, we chartered a catamaran (the Koru) with a crew (2 people: a captain (Joran) and a chef (Casey)).
+For this wonderful vacation, we chartered a catamaran (the Koru) with a crew (2 people: a captain (Joran) and a chef/first mate (Casey, who was an excellent chef)).
 The plan is to putter around the US and British Virgin Islands.
 The captain will bring us to different areas to snorkel every day.
 How cool is that!?
 Casey feeds us and is also the bartender.
 It’s an “all-inclusive” charter, so we don’t have to worry about anything. 😎

 2025April Virgin Islands on the Koru